98Miquelle11/sql/PasjaInformatyki/Part1/README.md

 **Redundancy (repetition)** - a phenomenon that we want to avoid when creating a relational model in databases.

 ## DBMS
-Database Management System. **MySQL** is an example of such system.
+Database Management System. **MySQL**, PostgreSQL, Firebird, Oracle Database are the examples of such system.

 **A model is** an (abstract, virtual) representation of a fragment of the real world (e.g. in a bookstore).
 It is a transfer of real matters to zeros and ones stored in a computer.